 What happens when a complaint is made?

-- Once a complaint is received and classified, it is assigned for investigation by an inspector.
+- Once a complaint is received and classified, it is assigned for investigation by an Inspector/Property Standards Officer.

-- Complaint investigations are performed as time permits with the exception of those involving serious health and safety issues, which are prioritized by building administration.
+- Complaint investigations are performed within 30 days with the exception of those involving serious health and safety issues, which are prioritized by building administration.

-- Infractions are resolved through a combination of education, persuasion, and enforcement.
+- Infractions are resolved through a combination of education, persuasion, and enforcement through the provincial courts.